phpconcept/aruba-ws-server/README.md

 - In case of controller based deployment, resiliency (swap to the backup controller) was never tested and may show unexpected behaviour.
 - AWSS was not tested in environment using Aruba Central IOT Connector.
 - In some situation BLE connection is rejected by IAP, but AWSS keep the "connected" status for the AP.
 Thus no more BLE connect can be initiated.
 Workaround is to restart AWSS.
+- BLE devices with multiple aruba classname are not well managed and may finish as classified as "unclassified".

 ## WARNING :
  THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR